 Solid tumour (or acquired cancer) tests are provided to inform diagnosis and prognosis across cancer types.
 They may also reveal gene variants that indicate suitability for targeted therapies.

 Cancer testing is funded centrally by NHSE.
-Referring Trusts are not charged for these services when referred to their designated GLH (View the East Genomics catchment area).
+Trusts are not charged for these services when tests are ordered through their designated GLH (View the East Genomics catchment area).

 Ordering a test